awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

 1. Choose the **Storage** tab, and then expand the **Robotic library** tree to display the VTL devices\.
 **Important**
-Symantec Backup Exec software requires the Tape Gateway medium changer type\.
+Veritas Backup Exec software requires the Tape Gateway medium changer type\.
 If the medium changer type listed under **Robotic library** is not Tape Gateway, you must change it before you configure storage in the backup application\.
 For information about how to select a different medium changer type, see [Selecting a Medium Changer After Gateway Activation](resource_vtl-devices.md#change-mediumchanger-vtl)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/BE14ShowVTLDevices2.png)

 1. Choose the **Slots** icon to display all slots\.